 Phillip R. Westmoreland is 2014 Past President of AIChE.
 He is Professor of Chemical and Biomolecular Engineering at North Carolina State Univ.
-(NCSU) and executive director of the NCSU Institute for Computational Science and Engineering.
-He was the president of the AIChE Board of Directors in 2013.
+(NCSU).
+He was AIChE President in 2013.
 His chemical engineering degrees are from NCSU (BS, 1973), Louisiana State Univ.
 (MS, 1974), and MIT (PhD, 1986).
 He has worked in coal research at Oak Ridge National Laboratory/Union Carbide (1974–1979), as a ChE faculty member at the Univ. of Massachusetts Amherst (1986–2009), and as a program director at the National Science Foundation in Washington, D.C.
 (2006–2009).

 |Entering a New Golden Age of Chemical Engineering|

 |Federal Agency View of Simulation Based Engineering and Science|